drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 ## TL;DR

-“I don’t use Bazel and don’t care.
-I found this Googling and just want to know what I _should_ use.”
-Use [Turborepo + pnpm](https://turbo.build/repo).
+<q>I don’t use Bazel and don’t care.
+I found this Googling and just want to know what I <em>should</em> use.</q> Use [Turborepo + pnpm](https://turbo.build/repo).
 Turborepo is designed for how JS works from the ground-up, and does a lovely job at delivering on all of Bazel’s promises but tailored to the JS ecosystem.
 Though I won’t mention Turborepo again in this blog post, just know for every criticism levied against Bazel, I can’t say the same for Turborepo.

-“What about Nx?”
-I've had a lot more papercuts with Nx because they try and follow Bazel philosophy more closely, but compromise on what parts don't fit into JS.
+<q>What about Nx?</q> I've had a lot more papercuts with Nx because they try and follow Bazel philosophy more closely, but compromise on what parts don't fit into JS.
 So while you don’t have the full-on headaches, you have a _compromise_ of the headaches.

 ## The problem with Bazel